Guseyn/browser-env-mock/README.md

 # browser-env-mock
-Mock for browser environment in node.
+Mock for browser environment in Node.